Coca-Cola sales miss estimates on flat North America growth

 partly because of a decline in diet Coke sales.
 JP Morgan analysts had expected volume to be up 1 percent to 2 percent in North America, which accounted for 45 percent of total revenue in the second quarter.

-Coke's Chairman and Chief Executive Officer Muhtar Kent said that while the drop in diet Coke sales had improved from the first quarter, "we recognize we have more work to do here."
+Coke's Chairman and Chief Executive Officer Muhtar Kent said that while the drop in diet Coke sales had improved from the first quarter, "we recognise we have more work to do here."

-Coke, like rival PepsiCo Inc, has been struggling with declining soda sales in developed markets like the United States as consumers become more health conscious.
+Coke, like rival PepsiCo Inc (PEP.N), has been struggling with declining soda sales in developed markets like the United States as consumers become more health conscious.

-In a conference call on Tuesday, the company attributed the slipping diet Coke sales to insufficient marketing, a shift toward natural sweeteners and consumer skepticism about the safety and quality of artificial sweeteners.
+In a conference call on Tuesday, the company attributed the slipping diet Coke sales to insufficient marketing, a shift towards natural sweeteners and consumer scepticism about the safety and quality of artificial sweeteners.

 One bright spot in the quarter: Sales volume of regular Coke rose 1 percent in North America.
 Kent cited demand for smaller packages of the product, which Coke has found to have generated more "brand love."